 - Financial Aid: Students who are receiving federal, state, or institutional financial aid who withdraw or add hours during the semester may have their financial aid adjusted because of the withdraw or addition.
-This change in schedule may affect the aid they are receiving during the current semester, and could affect their eligibility for aid in the future. - Disabilities: The student has the responsibility of informing the course instructor of any disabling condition, which will require modifications to avoid discrimination.
+This change in schedule may affect the aid they are receiving during the current semester, and could affect their eligibility for aid in the future. - Disabilities: The student has the responsibility of informing the Associate VP for Student Affairs at 214.333.5134 of any disabling condition, which will require modifications to avoid discrimination.
 DBU provides academic adjustments and auxiliary aid to individuals with disabilities as defined under law, who are otherwise qualified to meet the institution's academic requirements.
 It is the student's responsibility to initiate any request for accommodations.
-For assistance call Mark Hale, disabilities coordinator. - Posting of Final Grades: Official grades can be obtained online at http://webreg.dbu.edu/.
+Required documentation must be provided before the university can make accommodations. - Posting of Final Grades: Final course grades provided to a student by a faculty member may not be relied upon as official.
+Students may access their official final grades online through the WebAdvisor System.
+The Registrar's Office will only mail grades to a student upon request.
+Official grades can be obtained online at http://webreg.dbu.edu/.
 The DBU undergraduate and graduate catalogs state that all accounts must be paid in full before a student can receive a grade.
-Students are not permitted to telephone the professor, contact the dean's office, or use email to inquire about their final grade.
-Please understand that this policy is for the purpose of protecting the privacy of student's grades.
+According to FERPA, faculty may not provide final grade information to students via telephone, email, posting or any other source which may compromise student confidentiality.